tuvo1106/aws-primer/certified_cloud_practitioner.md

 #### _Amazon Macie_

-Macie is a fully managed service that continuously monitors **S3 data access** activity for anomolies, and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.
+Macie is a fully managed service that continuously monitors **S3 data access** activity for anomalies, and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.

-_Macie works by using Machine Learning to Aaalyze your CloudTrail logs_
+_Macie works by using Machine Learning to Analyze your CloudTrail logs_

 - Macie Alerts
   - Anonymized Access